vonate5/real-state-price-prediction/README.md

 - **Trello:** set up our Trello board to help us organized and complete the daily tasks.
 - **Tableau:** here you can find the Tableau [questions](https://github.com/vonate5/midterm_regression_project/blob/main/project_details/tableau_regression.md).You can find the Tableau worksheets and dashboard [here](https://github.com/vonate5/midterm_regression_project/tree/main/tableau).
 - **Python:** programming language we use to build the Machine Learning model that give us the 84% accuracy of the price prediction.
 You can find here the [code](https://github.com/vonate5/midterm_regression_project/tree/main/code) and the final model [here](https://github.com/vonate5/midterm_project/blob/main/code/Midterm_project_regression_final.ipynb).
-- **Data cleaning:** keeping the highly correlated features with price and dropping highly correlated features with eachother when they have the same meaning.
 - **Machine Learning:** we use the Linear Regression model, being the final accuracy **84.4%**.

 ## Visualization